-ENGLISH:
+English:

-Our academic language of instruction is English and this is a requirement for the International Baccalaureate Career-Related Programme and Diploma Programme that students between 16 and 18 years of age study at our school.
+At AICS, our academic language of instruction is English.
 Many of our international students are developing English as an additional language to their home or best language.
 It is very important that these students not only have a curriculum that develops their ability to communicate in English but also to conceptualise (think at a deep level) in English.